jborza/bitencoder/readme.md

 Encodes binary data into a color code picture (QR-like)

-The following Python modules need to be installed:
+The Python dependencies need to be installed first:
-- Pillow `pip install pillow`
+- Pillow `pip install -r requirements.txt`